intershop/devenv-4-iom/doc/03_devops_integration.md

 When creating a new IOM-project, the project will be tied to a certain *Azure DevOps Environment* (see [Documentation of *IOM Project Archetype*](https://github.com/intershop/iom-project-archetype/blob/main/README.md)).

 The URL of the *Maven Repository*, that is providing the IOM build artifacts (//repositories/repository[id='iom-maven-artifacts']/url in *pom.xml*) is specific for each *Azure DevOps Environment*.
-In order to build the IOM-project locally, the local computer needs to have read-access to this Maven Repository.
+In order to build the IOM-project locally, the local computer needs to have read-access to this Maven Repository too.

-To get access to this Maven Repository, a file *~/.m2/settings.xml* has to be created, which has to contain the credentials for the access to the repository.
-The *Azure DevOps Environment* provides all the necessary information, to setup *~/.m2/settings.xml*.
+To get access to this Maven Repository, a file *~/.m2/settings.xml* has to be created or modified.
+This file will contain the credentials for the access to the Maven Repository.
+The *Azure DevOps Environment* provides all the necessary information to setup *~/.m2/settings.xml*.
 Just follow these steps:

 1. Log in to *Azure DevOps Environment*
 2. Open *Artifacts* in menu on the left